 There are a number of products on the market that are sold to consumers unpacked (e.g. bakery products, sausages sold in bulk from butcher shops, cakes, etc.), the labelling of which is defined by the Ordinance on informing consumers about non-prepacked food (OG No. 144/14).
-This type of food is subject to different labelling requirements, depending on the type of food in question, but, generally, all unpacked foods shall provide information on allergens, as explained in chapter V.
+This type of food is subject to different labelling requirements, depending on the type of food in question, but, generally, all unpacked foods shall provide information on allergens.